Learning to Advect: A Neural Semi-Lagrangian Architecture for Weather Forecasting: Introduction

-These observational shortcomings highlight a deeper structural issue: purely deep learning weather models lack the geometric constraints required for fine-scale fluid dynamics.
+These limitations highlight a deeper structural issue: purely deep learning weather models lack the geometric constraints required for fine-scale fluid dynamics.
 Standard architectures, such as convolutions, message-passing, and attention, propagate information through local mixing, forcing long-range advection to emerge implicitly from deep stacks of operations that introduce diffusive artifacts \citep{zakariaei2024advection}.
-Consequently, these models act as low-pass filters, washing out high-frequency details and making it difficult to relocate sharp features without smearing \cite{xu2024extremecast, price2025probabilistic}.
-This smoothing is further compounded by mean-squared error (MSE) minimization, which induces a ``double penalty'' effect \citep{subich2025fixing}, driving models to predict a conditional mean rather than the realistic localized extremes required for high-stakes emergency planning.
+Consequently, these models act as low-pass filters, washing out high-frequency details and making it difficult to preserve sharp features during spatial displacement \citep{xu2024extremecast, price2025probabilistic}.
+This smoothing is further compounded by mean-squared error (MSE) minimization, which induces a ``double penalty'' effect \citep{subich2025fixing}, driving models to predict a conditional mean rather than realistic localized extremes.

 We address this limitation by embedding a semi-Lagrangian transport algorithm directly into the neural architecture, introducing PARADIS ({\bf P}hysically-inspired {\bf A}dvection, {\bf R}eaction {\bf A}nd {\bf DI}ffusion on the {\bf S}phere).
-Unlike classical semi-Lagrangian methods that advect known physical variables along solved velocity fields \cite{robert1981stable}, PARADIS learns \emph{which} latent features to transport and along \emph{which} trajectories.
-By separating what to learn (transport modes) from how to represent it (Lagrangian trajectories), the model avoids expending representational capacity on re-learning atmospheric transport processes for which efficient algorithms already exist.
+Unlike classical semi-Lagrangian methods that advect known physical variables along solved velocity fields \citep{robert1981stable}, PARADIS learns \emph{which} latent features to transport and along \emph{which} trajectories.
+Crucially, PARADIS performs this transport on the native $0.25^\circ$ grid resolution throughout the processor, avoiding the coarse latent grids or token-reduced representations commonly used to make global neural forecasting computationally tractable.
+By separating what to learn (transport modes) from how to represent it (Lagrangian trajectories), the model avoids wasting capacity re-learning transport processes for which efficient algorithms already exist.
 This contrasts with convolution- or attention-based approaches, which offer limited explicit physical consistency.

+We present a global PARADIS model that achieves competitive forecast skill while improving physical fidelity via: \begin{itemize} \item \textbf{Native-resolution Neural Semi-Lagrangian architecture:} We propose a neural operator that advects a compressed latent representation along flow trajectories on the sphere.
+Because its computational cost scales linearly with grid resolution, PARADIS can perform all dynamical updates directly at the native $0.25^\circ$ grid.
+This preserves small-scale variability and spectral fidelity throughout autoregressive rollouts, avoiding the variance decay observed in coarsened-processor baselines.